Underground-Ops/underground-nexus/README.md

 This Docker-in-Docker container can also be used to swarm with Underground Nexus Managers ready to scale.

 Try building a Docker Swarm cluster with this to see how it works!

+This is also the a great place to deploy CICD (Continuous Integration and Continuous Deployment) runners that need their own Docker socket, especially quality assurance runners focussed on testing code before a project is sent to production.

 Learn more about buildng Swarm Clusters: https://docs.docker.com/engine/swarm/